 For Use in Drinks

-Maybe you like hot tea with a strawberry flavor.
+Maybe you like hot tea with a strawberry flavour.
 Perhaps you want to pretty up your sweet tea and make it cool faster or maybe you just can’t resist lemonade with strawberries.
 Slice your strawberries so that they fit in ice cube trays.
 Place the sliced pieces in the individual slots.
 Fill will water and allow to freeze.
-Use as needed in drinks for decoration, flavor, and faster cooling.
+Use as needed in drinks for decoration, flavour, and faster cooling.